Dhanunjaychowdary/Dhanunjaychowdary.github.io/README.md

 - Extensive knowledge of SQL, MySQL, and NoSQL for efficient database management.

 ### Development and Design:
-- Swift-UI (Xcode) for designing and implementing user interfaces.
+- Swift-UI (Xcode) for designing and implementing IOS user interfaces.

 ### Version Control and Development Environments:
 - Git for version control.